 EXAMPLE: Does a Linear Relation Exist?

-Determine whether a linear relation exists between depth at which drilling begins and time to drill five feet? (or the Zestimate and Sale Price).
+Determine whether a linear relation exists between depth at which drilling begins and time to drill five feet (or the Zestimate and Sale Price)?

 5 Explain the Difference between Correlation and Causation

 According to data obtained from the Statistical Abstract of the United States, the correlation between the percentage of the female population with a bachelor’s degree and the percentage of births to unmarried mothers since 1990 is 0.940.